hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 In a distributed memory system, there are typically a number of processors, each with their own memory, and some form of high-speed interconnect that allows applications running on each of the processors to communicate with one another.

-On HPC systems this interconnect is typically a low-latency network dedicated to internode communications (e.g. Infiniband [See Unit 2]).
+On HPC systems this interconnect is typically a low-latency network dedicated to internode communications (e.g. InfiniBand [See Unit 2]).

 ![A distributed memory system](../../assets/unit-6/distributed-memory.png) _**Figure 2:** Modern systems are typically a mix of shared and distributed memory systems, where individual ccNUMA-type shared-memory nodes are interconnected to one another to form a distributed memory system._